-- 1. Meet all academic pre-requisite and co-requisite requirements for Field education. - 2.
-Read the Field handbook, and demonstrate understanding of its policies. - 3.
-Meet with the field instructor on a regular basis, at a minimum, weekly. - 4.
-Prepare for all meetings with the field instructor and alert the field instructor to topics that need to be discussed during the upcoming meeting. - 5.
-Meet with the field instructor and the field liaison jointly at least twice during each semester. - 6.
-Be in attendance at the agency on days and at times agreed on by the student and field instructor, and if unable to attend, notify the agency supervisor and prior to or at the start of the work day. - 7.
-Behave in a professional manner: take responsibility to understand and carry out assigned duties, meet all deadlines, and seek direction when needed. - 8.
-Identify themselves as a social work intern in all professional interactions and interventions. - 9.
-Demonstrate awareness and adherence to all relevant professional standards, including, but not limited to the NASW Code of Ethics. - 10.
-Carry out agency related assignments in a manner consistent with agency policy and procedures. - 11.
-Prepare records and reports in accord with agency policy, procedures, and format. - 12.
-Identify learning needs and prepare a learning contract with specific learning activities that are acceptable to the field instructor and field liaison. - 13.
-Purchase professional liability insurance, and provide proof of professional liability insurance. - 14.
-Take responsibility for ensuring personal safety while performing internship duties. - 15.
-Complete and submit all field monitoring and evaluation forms and reports required by the agency and school. - 16.
-Discuss with the field instructor, field liaison, or Field Education Director any areas of significant disagreement, dissatisfaction, or confusion related to the field experience. - 17.
-Complete the required number of hours and course requirements for the field internship. - 18.
+- 1. Purchase access to Tevera, the online platform utilized by the School of Social Work Field Program. - 2.
+Demonstrate awareness and adherence to all relevant professional standards, including, but no limited to the NASW Code of Ethics. - 3.
+Adhere to the Standards of Social Work Education. - 4.
+Meet all academic pre-requisite and co-requisite requirements for Field education. - 5.
+Read the Field Handbook and demonstrate understanding of its policies. - 6.
+Meet with the field instructor on a regular basis, at a minimum, weekly. - 7.
+Prepare for all meetings with the field instructor and alert the field instructor to topics that need to be discussed during the upcoming meeting. - 8.
+Meet with the field instructor and the field liaison jointly at least twice during each semester. - 9.
+Attend the agency on days and at times agreed on by the student and field instructor, and if unable to attend, notify the agency supervisor and prior to or at the start of the workday. - 10.
+Behave in a professional manner: take responsibility to understand and carry out assigned duties, meet all deadlines and seek direction when needed. - 11.
+Identify themselves as a social work intern in all professional interactions and interventions. - 12.
+Carry out agency related assignments in a manner consistent with agency policy and procedures. - 13.
+Prepare records and reports in accord with agency policy, procedures, and format. - 14.
+Identify learning needs and prepare a learning contract with specific learning activities that are acceptable to the field instructor and field liaison. - 15.
+Purchase professional liability insurance and provide proof of professional liability insurance.
+Cost of insurance will be reflected in student fees. - 16.
+Take responsibility for ensuring personal safety while performing internship duties.

+- 17. Complete and submit all field monitoring and evaluation forms and reports required by the agency and school. - 18.
+Discuss with the field instructor, field liaison, or Field Education Director any areas of significant disagreement, dissatisfaction, or confusion related to the field experience. - 19.
+Complete the required number of hours and course requirements for the field internship. - 20.
 Meet all course requirements of field seminar.